EtchJetty/BinkFixTutorial/readme.md

 Just reach out and...

+...<a href="https://github.com/ME3Tweaks/LegendaryExplorer/wiki/Creating-Bink-Movies-for-the-Mass-Effect-Trilogy#bink-2--legendary-edition---overview">use the CLI tool developed by the Mass Effect Legendary Edition community</a>...

-...download <a href="https://code.visualstudio.com/">Visual Studio Code</a> and then install <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.hexeditor">the offical hex editor extension</a> and then just.
+...or download <a href="https://code.visualstudio.com/">Visual Studio Code</a> and then install <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.hexeditor">the offical hex editor extension</a> and then just.

 Make that 6E in hex (the letter n in ascii)